Millennium Challenge Corporation: Nominations

+Advisory councils

+The Millennium Challenge Corporation has two federal advisory committees under the U.S. Federal Advisory Committee Act (FACA): the MCC Advisory Council and the Economic Advisory Council.
+The bodies give independent, non-binding advice to the corporation's leadership on strategic, policy and technical matters concerning international development, economic growth and MCC programmes.

+Created in 2016, the MCC Advisory Council advises the corporation on partner countries' developments, private-sector engagement, infrastructure, sustainability and emerging trends in international development.
+The Council meets regularly and has recommended that more work be done with private sector partners, involve investors earlier in compact development, and build partnerships with institutional investors, philanthropic organisations and other non-traditional development partners.

+In 2018, MCC announced the establishment of the Economic Advisory Council, which will support MCC's leadership and the Department of Policy and Evaluation with technical guidance on development economics and programme evaluation.
+It has worked on themes such as the link between economic growth and poverty alleviation, the private finance mobilisation through blended finance, and analytical approaches to regional compact development.

+Senior executives, economists, investors, development practitioners from multinational corporations, financial institutions, universities, think tanks and international development organisations have served on the advisory councils.
+Some members of the MCC Advisory Council who have served in the past include Daniel F. Runde of the Center for Strategic and International Studies (CSIS); Stephen Groff, Governor of the National Development Fund of Saudi Arabia; Tariye Gbadegesin, Chief Executive Officer of ARM-Harith Infrastructure Investment Ltd; and Special Adviser to the President of Nigeria on Energy, Olu Verheijen.

 Selection indicators

 A country is considered eligible for a compact (aid grant) if selected as eligible by the Board of Directors.
 The Board of Directors chooses countries based on three factors: policy performance as measured by the selection indicators on MCC's scorecard, the opportunity to reduce poverty in a country, and the availability of funds.
 In order to pass the scorecard a country must pass 10 of the 20 indicators, pass either the Political Rights or Civil Liberties Indicators, and pass the Control of Corruption indicator.
 For 16 of the 20 indicators, a country passes if its score exceeds the median score of its peer group.
 The remaining 4 indicators (Political Rights, Civil Liberties, Immunization Rates (if the median is above 90%, otherwise it is median based), and Inflation) are scored based on a static threshold.

 All 20 indicators are compiled by third parties with no connection to MCC.
 MCC grants are made without considering politics.
 This is perhaps the most innovative aspect of MCC, as previous foreign aid missions were plagued by political considerations.
 The focus of the MCC is to promote economic growth in the recipient countries.
 The program emphasizes good economic policies in recipient countries, such as free markets and low corruption.

 Girls' primary education completion rates for countries in Africa.
 Source data: MCC Open Data Catalog, FY 2014.